almostengr/almostengrwebsite/web/docs/lifestyle/2021-03-23-national-puppy-day.md

 ### No Toys

 Sometime ago, while digging in the garden, I found tennis ball.
 Tried to give the dog the tennis ball, but he was not feeling it.
 Bought a couple of other toys and he was not feeling them... at all.
+So much for entertainment.

 ### Walks